Bio3SS/Bio3SS.github.io/midterm2.md

 Between 13 and 19 Mar, maybe?
 Think about lectures or sessional span?
 {% endcomment %}

 {% comment %}

-# Resources

-Practice tests and study questions are provided as study aids.
-Material content and coverage will change slightly from year to year.
-If it's not mentioned in the notes we're covering for the test, you don't need to know it.

-{% endcomment %}

-{% comment %}
 pdfjam -o materials/life.test.pdf materials/2019/midterm2.1.test.pdf 1,7 ##